 Among his group exhibitions include: OTRXS MUNDXS, Museo Tamayo, Mexico City (2020), Estudio de Trazo, Museo de Arte Moderno, Mexico City (2014); Panoramic, Palace of Fine Arts, Mexico City (2013); Mystic Route, Museum of Contemporary Art of Monterrey, Monterrey (2013); History of A, Amparo Museum, Puebla, Mexico (2011).

 He has twice received the Young Creators scholarship from the National Fund for Culture and the Arts (FONCA) in 2007 and 2014.
 He completed the Dedazo residence in 2018, located in the Ejido Felipe Carrillo Puerto in Chiapas, Mexico; in 2014 he was chosen to be part of the Omi residence in New York; in 2008 he participated in the 18th Street Arts Center in Los Angeles, USA; and completed the Skowhegan, Maine, USA residency in 2016.

 He currently lives and works in Mexico City, where he is a founding member and co-director of the cultural space Obrera Centro.

-His works can be found in several collections in Mexico: JUMEX Foundation Collection, Museum of Modern Art, University Museum of Contemporary Art, 47 Students Foundation.
-In the USA, his works are held in the collections of the Perez Art Museum and Patricia Phelps de Cisneros.
+His work belongs to the following collections in Mexico City: Fundación JUMEX Collection, Museum of Modern Art, University Museum of Contemporary Art and Fundación Alumnos 47; in Puebla at the Museo Amparo, and in the United States it is part of the Perez Art Museum and Patricia Phelps de Cisneros collections.